MirceaMacarie/Bug_Reports/README.md

 1. Go on https://www.globalsqa.com/angularJs-protractor/ConsumptionCalculator/
 2. Write value 4 in the "I had … cigarettes"

-**Expected result:** It is expected to receive some detailed analysis about these parameters, how they can influence the users health, and / or advice for decreasing the daily consumed quantity of caffeine/ tar.
+**Expected result:** It is expected to receive some detailed analysis about these parameters, how they can influence the users health, and / or advice for decreasing the daily consumed quantity of caffeine / tar.

 **Actual result:** It is shown a standard message that user exceeded the daily maximum intake of tar, but with no explanation or detailed about this quantity, or why is bad for user to overtake this limit.